 The MTS:PTC document does not address every potential term selection situation.
 Medical judgment and common sense should also be applied.

 This document is not a substitute for MedDRA training.
 It is essential for users to have knowledge of MedDRA’s structure and content.
 For optimal MedDRA term selection, one should also refer to the MedDRA Introductory Guide (see Appendix, Section 4.2).

+Users are invited to contact the MSSO Help Desk with any questions or comments about this MTS:PTC document.

 Preferred Option